hphelion/documentation/hz.gettingstarted.md

 * Security Groups

+Move this after launching an instance.
 As you use HP Cloud, click on the "Overview" options any time to query current usage as well as usage during specific time frames.

 ####Create an instance#### {#Instance}